maikvandergaag/msft-bicep/README.md

 # Introduction
-Repository containing a lot off functionality for working with bicep and bicep modules
+Repository containing functionality for working with bicep and bicep modules